takelley1/linux-notes/processes.md

 - (ex. `COMMAND=audit`  = Filter processes with 'audit' in the COMMAND attribute)
 - (ex. `!COMMAND=getty` = Filter processes which do NOT have 'getty' in the COMMAND attribute)
 <br><br>
-- Filters can be stacked via multiple searches, use = To clear all filters
+- Filters can be stacked via multiple searches, use `=` To clear all filters.

 ---